 The superstructure is supported onto the ground by means of a substructure.
-The substructure contains a saddle, a column and a foundation.
+The substructure contains a saddle, where the expansion joint lays on the column, the column itself and a foundation.
 The design of the sub-structure is highly dependent on soil characteristics, the exact location and other externalities, but it must be built at strict tolerances in order to allow the vehicle to reach high speeds.
 Each of these components will be discussed in the following subsections.

-3.4.2.
-Tube sections
+4.4.2Tube sections